New Brunswick: When Encryption Hides a Police Killing

 For every Deborah Terrell case that breaks through the silence, how many don't?
 How many families accept official statements because they don't have the resources to fight?
 How many incidents never become news because no one hears them happen?

 We can't know what encryption hides.
 That's the point.
-The Terrell case is visible because one family refused to be silent.
-But encryption's purpose is to ensure that silence is the default.
+The Terrell case is visible because one family refused to stay quiet.
+Most families don't have the resources or the will to sustain that fight — so those cases stay invisible.

 What New Brunswick Residents Can Do

-- Demand mental health response alternatives: Push city council to fund non-police crisis intervention
+- Push city council to fund non-police crisis intervention as an alternative to armed response for mental health calls

-- Request encryption justification: OPRA request for any evidence scanner access endangered officers
+- File an OPRA request for any evidence that scanner access endangered officers—such evidence has never been produced

-- Support the Terrell family's advocacy: Their fight benefits every family facing future incidents
+- Support the Terrell family's advocacy; their fight for answers benefits every family that may face a similar situation

-- Document everything independently: When police won't be transparent, community documentation fills the gap
+- Document incidents independently when police won't be transparent—community documentation fills the gap

-- Connect with statewide advocates: ACLU-NJ and NJ press associations fight encryption across the state
+- Connect with the ACLU-NJ and NJ press associations, which are fighting encryption statewide

 Take Action for Transparency